Dark-1/Magisk-Module-Uninstaller-Template/index.md

 ## Notes ##

-Kindly Change what is requried in "config.sh", ie "MODID" & "print_modname()".
+Kindly Change what is required in "config.sh" file , ThatIs "MODID" & "print_modname()".
-The "config.sh" from Here can also be Copied/Replaced over by "config.sh" from your **Magisk Module Installer**.[ No Problem Doing This ]
+Also If Needed add Script in Function "script_before_uninstall()" & "script_after_uninstall()" in "config.sh" file .

+And Also Edit this README file as per the Needs , But somewhere in a corner Kindly Credit me for my Work , It's Highly Appreciated .

 I have **Copied** the Code from "magisk-module-template" ZIP by **topjohnwu**.
 I have **Edited** some part of the Code to make it work for All General Magisk Module.